 - Use equal parts butter and flour.
 Melt the butter and add the flour, whisking until smooth.
 Coating the flour in butter helps to prevent the flour from clumping together and making a lumpy sauce.
 Cook over medium-low heat, whisking frequently, for 3–5 minutes, or until bubbly and fragrant, but not burnt.

 - Whisk the milk into the roux.
 Use whole milk to create a super rich and creamy sauce.
 You can use 2% milk, but try to avoid skim milk, you want the sauce to be velvety and thick.

-- Stir the shredded cheese into the sauce, reserving 1 cup of shredded cheddar cheese for the top of the mac and cheese.
+- Stir the shredded cheese into the sauce, reserving 1 cup of shredded cheddar cheese for the top.
 Stir until the cheese is melted.

 - Gently fold the cooked macaroni noodles into the cheese sauce.
 Pour the mixture into a large oven-safe baking dish.

 - Don’t skip the topping!
-We make a buttery panko cracker parmesan topping to go on top of the mac and cheese and it is AMAZING!
+We make a buttery panko cracker parmesan topping to go on top and it is AMAZING!
 It makes the mac and cheese extra special.
 The panko, cracker, parmesan combo is perfection!
 You can use saltine or Ritz crackers, both are great!
 Sprinkle the remaining cheese over the top of the macaroni and add the panko cracker topping.

-If you want to make a full meal out of mac and cheese, here are some recipes that go well with baked mac and cheese.
+If you want to make a full meal, here are some recipes that go well with mac and cheese!

 - Roasted Broccoli

 More Comfort Food Recipes